 - The meter pan must be grounded in accordance with the latest edition of the National Electric Code, Section 250.

 - These requirements apply to overhead and underground services.

 - Detailed Specifications for Underground Service to a Residence are found here.

+You can find more information on meter requirements here.
 Should you have any questions, please contact our Engineering Department for assistance.